Atomicbunny/7k00_16s/README.md

 #  Simulation TMAO

----Simulation of 16S subunit of E.Coli ribosome in 1.00 mol/L TMAO solution ---
+---Simulation of 16S rRNA of E.Coli ribosome in 1.00 mol/L TMAO solution ---

 *for water box of size used (can be found in 7k0016s2.namd.pdb) , 5781 molecules of TMAO corresonds to 1.00 mol/L TMAO